Who is Eligible for Zakat

 Family member restrictions explained

-A crucial aspect of who is eligible for Zakat involves family restrictions.
 You cannot give Zakat to immediate family members whom you are legally obligated to support: your parents and grandparents (ascending line), your children and grandchildren (descending line), and your spouse.
 The reasoning is that supporting these individuals is your personal obligation in Islamic law.
-Giving them Zakat would use religious charity to fulfill personal legal duties, which is not permitted.
+Giving them Zakat would use religious charity to fulfil personal legal duties, which is not permitted.

 However, you CAN give Zakat to: siblings, aunts and uncles, cousins, nieces and nephews, in-laws, and other relatives you are not obligated to support.
-In fact, giving Zakat to eligible relatives combines the reward of Zakat with the reward of maintaining family ties.
-For who is eligible for Zakat among relatives, the obligation distinction is the key determining factor.
+Giving Zakat to eligible relatives combines the reward of Zakat with the reward of maintaining family ties.

 Due diligence